DallanQ/lotr_journeys_in_middle_earth/QA.md

 [question-regarding-fight-sequence](https://boardgamegeek.com/thread/2575178/question-regarding-fight-sequence)

-> we are playing a 2-player campaign right now and we have encountered a question that we could not clarify.
-> If one attackes an enemy, can both actions be executed as attacks before the enemy can counter attack?
-Or do you finish one action attack, receive damage and then do the second attack afterwards?
+> Can both attacks be completed before the enemy counterattacks, or do you need to finish one attack, take damage, then perform the second attack?
-> At this time, we play it so that one player does both attacks before receiving damage.
-And when we have to attack with both heroes, then we stop the fight in between and receive the damage (or could we attack both before a counter attack is possible?)

 No, they counter after each action (if able).